josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/advanced_postprocessing.md

 clip space.

-The vertex shader expects coordinates to be output in clip space, which are coordinates ranging from -1 at the left and bottom of the screen to 1 at the top and right of the screen.
-This is why the QuadMesh needs to have height and width of 2.
+The vertex shader expects coordinates to be output in clip space, which are coordinates ranging from `-1` at the left and bottom of the screen to `1` at the top and right of the screen.
+This is why the QuadMesh needs to have height and width of `2`.
 Godot handles the transform from model to view space to clip space behind the scenes, so we need to nullify the effects of Godot's transformations.
-We do this by setting the POSITION built-in to our desired position.
-POSITION bypasses the built-in transformations and sets the vertex position in clip space directly.
+We do this by setting the `POSITION` built-in to our desired position. `POSITION` bypasses the built-in transformations and sets the vertex position in clip space directly.

 ```